terezakinnert/ga-2-shreddit/README.md

 parsing error: adjacent jsx elements must be wrapped in an enclosing tag. did you want a jsx fragment <>...</>?
 (Fatal).
 It gave me 39 errors in the same file before; I changed the linter settings (it kept saying that react variable is not in scope "react/react-in-jsx-scope")

 - user model
+- register and login login form
+- register and login form routes
+- register and login routes (express session)
+- logout route

+TO DO:
+go back on show page (to go to index) and on edit (to cancel editing) + cancel login/register?